 Is Any Backyard Too Challenging for a Fiberglass Pool?
 Epic Video!

-We encounter sloped yards all the time, but rarely do we see a steep thirty foot drop from the rear of the property toward the house, and throw in a tight access lane to boot and you have the makings of a very involved, multi-phased project.
+We encounter sloped yards all the time, but rarely do we see a steep 30-foot drop from the rear of the property toward the house.
+Throw in a tight access lane to boot and you have the makings of a very involved, multi-phased project.

 As you'll see, we first had to remove the existing pavers and retaining wall, then excavate the site for the pool area, retaining wall, and wall footing.
 We hauled over 20 loads of dirt from the tiny site.